 How does connected TV advertising work?

 The programmatic media ecosystem operates on various levels of auction.
 Each of these levels has specific guidelines in terms of price and access.
 Connected TV advertising takes place in a private marketplace (PMP), which sits just one level above the open exchange.
-This position is favorable to marketers seeking targeted placement in an auction of fewer bidders, earning higher win rates.
+This position is favorable to marketers seeking targeted placement in an auction with fewer bidders, earning higher win rates.

 The private marketplace is completely VIP, meaning you have to be invited to participate.
 Along with a higher-caliber of publishers, you also gain access to inventory within specific site sections, sub-sections, and creative formats not available in the open auction environment.
 Innovative formats in the PMP include audio, video, display, and OTT television.